Yay for Saturday! Somehow this weekend ended up with two lazy days and yay! is this ever a nice change. Weekends of late have been much too busy.

 The scout’s weight lifted off Justin’s back, but he paused before standing.

 “I’ve never seen anyone carry a man that far before,” Tor added, then he stood up and his quiet steps took him back to the edge of the wagon.
 He whispered to his sister and her distrustful glare landed on Justin for a moment.
-Then they parted and, using the wagon as cover from any of the guards seeing him, the scout started away from the camp and back along the road in the opposite direction they’d been traveling.
+Then they parted and, using the wagon as cover from any of the guards seeing him, the scout started away from the camp and back along the road in the opposite direction they’d been travelling.

 Justin watched the young man go.
 The scout was smart – gearblocked beyond all belief to trust a random stranger in chains – but smart enough to do it so there wasn’t any other choice for Justin but to help him.
 Justin drew the same wary glances from the guards that he always got whenever he moved enough to rattle the chains, but all he did was lie down with his back to the fire like he did every night.
 He wasn’t close enough to get any heat from it anyway.

 The ration pack had been tampered with but he couldn’t see how, just that the re-wrapping was hasty and loose.
 His stomach growled loudly.
 He’d only been allowed to eat once a day since waking up in the wagon.
-In every ration pack he’d been given so far, the bread was hard, the dried meat overly salty, and the vegetables were shriveled and sour.
+In every ration pack he’d been given so far, the bread was hard, the dried meat overly salty, and the vegetables were shrivelled and sour.
 At least now he had confirmation that the guards were eating the same terrible food they were giving the prisoners.
 That explained why they were so miserable.